-Our Senior Medical Coordinator works with the Camp Grace staff prior to our arrival on a menu filled with healthy and tasty foods for our campers.
+Our Camp Kudzu Staff works with the Camp Twin Lakes staff prior to our arrival on a menu filled with healthy and tasty foods for our campers.
 Menu items are chosen with consideration of kids' palates in mind.

 Foods that are nutritious and fuel their activity throughout the day are important at camp.

 Campers with allergies and special dietary needs are served meals that mimic menu items served to the rest of camp.
-For example, a camper who eats a vegetarian diet would be served a tofu stir fry instead of stir fry chicken; campers living with celiac disease would be served a gluten free version of stir fry as well.
+For example, a camper who eats a vegetarian diet would be served a tofu stir fry instead of chicken stir fry; campers living with celiac disease would be served a gluten free version of stir fry as well.